Geometric Ergodicity of the multivariate COGARCH(1,1) Process: Irreducibility and aperiodicity of the MUCOGARCH volatility process

+(ii) In the univariate case establishing irreducibility and aperiodicity is much easier, as one can easily use the explicit representation of the COGARCH(1,1) volatility process to establish that one has weak convergence to a unique stationary distribution which is self-decomposable and thus has a strictly positive density.
+This way is blocked in the multivariate case as we do not have the explicit representation and the linear recurrence equation structure. \end{bem}

-Note that the condition that the L\'evy measure has an absolutely continuous component with a support containing zero is the obvious analogue on the condition on the noise in \cite{fuchs}.
+Note that the condition that the L\'evy measure has an absolutely continuous component with a support containing zero is the obvious analogue to the condition on the noise in \cite{fuchs}.

+\begin{remark} Let us return to the SDE \eqref{eq:matsub} driven by a general matrix subordinator which we introduced in Remark \ref{rem:matsub}.
+It is straightforward to see that then the conclusions of Theorem \ref{theo:irreducible} or Corollary \ref{cor:irredcppnullenvironment}, respectively, are valid for the process $Y$, if the matrix subordinator $L$ is a compound Poisson process with the jump distribution of $L$ having a non-trivial absolutely continuous component equivalent to the Lebesgue measure on $\s_d^+$ (restricted to an open neighborhood of zero). \end{remark}